aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 == Changelog ==

 = 4.1.1 =
-* Fixed bug preventing the Bible selector from rezizing responsivly
+* Fixed bug preventing the Bible selector from resizing responsivly

 = 4.1.0 =
 * Added [biblesupersearch_downloads] shortcode for displaying a page from which to download Bibles